Do you know about executive branding and your LinkedIn profile?

 One way to quickly enhance your profile is by pairing up with a close colleague to write recommendations for each other.
 Be sure to write powerful testimonials for one another that would encourage a potential hiring manager to consider your candidacy.
 Both of you will have enhanced profiles with useful information about the value that you can bring to organizations as a result.

 List Professional Information

 Once you’ve completed your LinkedIn Profile, make it even more appealing by utilizing LinkedIn’s special applications.
-These include slide share presentations, Google presentations, and blog link.
+These include slide share presentations, Google presentations, and blog links.

-There are a lot of ways to explore the possibilities of what LinkedIn can offer to make your job search more productive and convenient.
+There are many ways to explore the possibilities of what LinkedIn can offer to make your job search more productive and convenient.
 Through learning the important aspects of this website, you can increase your online visibility and be on your way to getting hired.

 Do you want some extra help making sure that your LinkedIn profile stands out for all the right reasons?
 Learn more about our LinkedIn profile writing service.

 How do you use LinkedIn to get noticed?
 Comment and share below!
 If you need more help, reach out to Candace for assistance!